tomorch/iot-system/README.md

   - Streaming data processing performed by Flink for:
     - Performance - excels at real-time, low-latency workloads.
     - Scalability - elastic scaling can be configured.
-    - Reliability - robust fault tolerance providing through checkpoint mechanism, which can be configured for durable storage if required.
+    - Reliability - robust fault tolerance provided through checkpoint mechanism, which can be configured for durable storage if required.
     - Operability - deployable in containerised form and/or as a managed service.
     - Extensibility - topology can easily be extended to perform additional computation if required.
   - Persistence handled by Prometheus given the appropriate use case for a Time Series Database, query functionality and ease of deployment and operation as a managed service.